utkarsh2305/health-home-ai-guide/README.md

 ## Key Features ✨

 - **🔒 100% Local & Private:** Runs entirely on your machine with no third-party services - all data stays local, using only free, open-source tools.
-- **🎤 AI Medical Transcription & Summarization:** Convert audio to structured clinical notes using customizable templates.
+- **🎤 AI Medical Transcription & Summarization:** Convert patient encounters to structured clinical notes using customizable templates.
 - **📝 Flexible Template System:**  Structure clinical notes to your preferences, with versioning and automated template generation from example notes.
 - **✅ Task Manager:**  Parse clinical plans into actionable task lists with AI-generated summaries.
 - **✉️  Correspondence Generation:**  One-click generation of patient letters based on clinical notes.
 - **🤖 AI-chat/RAG:** Chat with an LLM about cases, backed by a local document knowledge base (ChromaDB).
+- **💡 Adaptive Refinement:** Outputs improve the more you use it; Phlox learns from your previous notes.
 - **🧠 Clinical Reasoning:**  AI-assisted differential diagnosis and investigation planning
 - **📰 Dashboard with RSS Reader:** Stay updated with LLM-summarized articles from medical RSS feeds.
 - **🆓 Free & Libre Software:** Completely free (as in freedom) - study, modify, and share as you wish.